Superfields, nilpotent superfields and superschemes

 We check now the cubic constraints for generic $b$: by virtue of $\Phi_1\Phi_2=0$.
 On the other hand, one gets also

-From the three equations in (\ref{generalconstraint}) with $n=3$, the first two ones are trivially satisfied because they are order greater than four in the fermionic variables and we only have four of them.
-The third one is only of order four in the fermionic variables and the terms must cancel exactly.
+From the three equations in (\ref{generalconstraint}) with $n=3$, the first two ones are trivially satisfied because they have order greater than four in the odd variables and we only have four of them.
+The third one is only of order four in the odd variables and the terms must cancel exactly.
 It is not difficult to check that this happens for both superfields.

 Nevertheless, the system gives rise to a superscheme that is not regular.
 The constraints are